countpauper/countpauper/Angel/Design/Language Design.md

 ```

 ### Tuples
+Tuples are the All operator applied to a variable Id.
 When matching containers, instead of the single element variable the tuple variable prefix `*` can
 be used.
 ```